psu13/mutable-hakyll/posts/quantum.md

 $$

-You will recall from [part 1](mechanics.html) that the wave functions, which we now know are the quantum states of a system were all solutions to this equation.
+You will recall from [part 1](mechanics.html) that the wave functions, which we now know are the quantum states of a system, were all solutions to this equation.

 Now, the trick to solving the hydrogen atom is first finding a Hamiltonian $H$ that correctly describes the behavior of the electron in the atom.
 It turns out that when you